maxaeon/EQ-bench/README.md

 ## 2  Why SERA-X?
 Emotional intelligence in AI should not be judged by a single pass/fail label.
-We model it as four independent, graded skills, along with an extended perspective:
+We tentatively model it as four independent, graded skills, along with an extended perspective:

 | Axis | Short description | Pilot metric (text-only) |
 |------|-------------------|--------------------------|